 The goal of STAR-NY tutoring is to help students learn how to learn, not teach them what to learn.

 - The consortium is student-need driven.
-Supervisors from each member college meet once a year to plan what subjects to cover and make changes in how the consortium functions.
+Campus Supervisors from each member college meet once a year to plan what subjects to cover and make changes in how the consortium functions.

 How it Works